theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-19-unconventional-wanderings-in-the-east.md

 ![night-shot-of-train](http://i.imgur.com/xCORUF2.jpg)

 As a result of the police incident, we all decided to go and occupy our actual seats, for a change.
-Thanks to that, I went at sat at my seat, which was at the far end of the coach, and found out that the person sitting next to me was a Bhubaneshwar local who was working in Pune for a few years.
+Thanks to that, I went and sat at my seat, which was at the far end of the coach, and found out that the person sitting next to me was a Bhubaneshwar local who had been working in Pune for a few years.
 One thing led to another and we got to talking, and I heard some interesting perspectives on Odisha from him. _"The Chief Minister went abroad to get educated.
-He doesn’t even speak our language well, how does he expect to bring change?"_ Interesting how language was a basis of his criticism of the person leading the legislature of the state.
+He doesn’t even speak our language well, how does he expect to bring change?"_ Interesting how language was a basis of his criticism of the person leading the legislature of his state.

 Bhubaneshwar felt welcoming, clean, and modern.
 Perhaps a result of being added to the ‘Smart Cities’ mandate.
 (Was Pune removed from the list?!)
-Ritualistically, I took out an inland postcard –- the ones they sell for half a Rupee (one-hundred-twentieth of a dollar) and deliver literally anywhere in India -- quickly scribbled the location I was sending it from, Bhubaneshwar railway station, wrote down my own address on it, and inserted it into one of the several post boxes at the station.
+Ritualistically, I took out an inland postcard –- the ones they sell for half a Rupee (one-hundred-twentieth of a dollar) and deliver literally anywhere in India -- quickly scribbled the location I was sending it from -- Bhubaneshwar railway station -- wrote down my own address on it, and inserted it into one of the several post boxes at the station.
 I always feel hesitant and low-key afraid when I post one of these – there is no way to be sure that they’ll reach me, but I know that I want to post them anyway.
 The idea is that years later, I’ll have a whole bunch of such cards, posted on various occasions